-- a.
+- 1. Uniform: - a.
 Teal scrub top, pant or knee-length, A-line skirt.
 All tops must have "SPC" embroidered logo. - b.
 Must have appropriate underwear with the uniform.
 Bras and underpants are required for females.
 Underpants are required for males.
 White socks or white hose are required.
 Underwear may NOT have writing on them that shows through the scrub top/bottom.
 Women wearing skirts must wear a slip and white hose.
 Bras should be skin colored and should not be visible through the neck of the clinical uniform. - c.
 The uniform must be clean and pressed (ironed).
 Wrinkled uniforms look unprofessional and may result in the student being sent home as absent.
 To avoid ironing, remove uniforms immediately from the dryer and hang the uniform up.
 There are commercial sprays you can use to help remove wrinkles as well. - d.
 The uniform must be worn to the hospital or other health care facility each clinical day, even during specialty rotations.
 This rule also applies to any special events such as honor lunches or breakfasts.
 If a student is at a rotation where street clothes are allowed, such as day care, the student MUST dress in the clinical uniform when participating in ANY school event. - e.
-A closed-toe, closed-heel mostly white LEATHER shoe should be worn in ALL clinical settings, including day care.
-Athletic shoes that are mostly white may be worn.
-Shoe strings must be clean and shoes should be cleaned/polished regularly.
-Crocks and clogs or any other plastic shoes are unsafe and unacceptable. - f.
+A closed-toe, closed-heel mostly white or black LEATHER shoe should be worn in ALL clinical settings, including day care.
+Athletic shoes that are mostly white or black may be worn.
+Shoe strings must match the shoe color and be clean.
+Shoes should be cleaned/polished regularly.
+Crocs and clogs or any other plastic shoes are unsafe and unacceptable. - f.
 A teal jacket may be worn (optional).
 If worn, it must have the "SPC" embroidered logo.
 It must be clean and pressed DAILY.
 Cold-natured students should purchase this item.
-Other jackets and coats-even during lunch-may not be worn with the student uniform.
+Other jackets and coats- even during lunch-may not be worn with the student uniform.
 (Be advised that there is limited space to hang coats/jackets during the winter months.
-Expensive coats should not be worn to the hospital where they could be stolen [ripped off]) - g.
+Expensive coats should not be worn to the hospital where they could be stolen) - g.
 A teal or black t-shirt may be worn under the scrub top for warmth.
 Teal or black are the only acceptable colors.
 A t-shirt, if worn, must be cleaned daily and must have no writing that shows through the scrub top.
 T-shirts must be tucked in and Not hanging out under the uniform - h.
 IF a uniform is too little (as purchased) or IF it becomes too small so that it rides up over the buttocks, the student is sent home "absent" and cannot return to the clinical setting until a new uniform that fits correctly is purchased. - 2.
 Sweaters must not be worn with the uniform. - 3.
-No jewelry may be worn when in uniform other than a watch with a second hand {SMART watches are prohibited} and one flat WEDDING BAND without stones for married students only.
+No jewelry may be worn when in uniform other than a watch with a second hand {SMART watches are prohibited} and one flat WEDDING BAND without stones.
 Stones in rings may be damaged or may injure a patient.
 No body areas may be jeweled, including earrings, and tongue, nose, eyebrow, or chin studs.
-Plastic spacers are also unacceptable, because even if clear, they appear unprofessional.
-Even if covered by a mask. - 4.
-No pins or other decorations may be worn on the uniform, except those approved by the faculty. - 5.
-Tattoos must be covered at all times in the clinical setting with sleeves, wrist bands or band aids.
-This includes tattoos that may be underneath a uniform but because of range of motion such as lifting an arm or bending over (chest, back or buttocks).
-Tattoos on arms must be covered even if long sleeves are worn because there may be times the sleeves are pushed up and then the tattoos would be revealed.
-Tattoos on the hands must be covered with band-aids if they are offensive to any other individual.
-Faculty determine "offensive." - 6.
-Hair must be kept clean, washed frequently, neatly arranged, and professional in appearance. - a.
-Extreme coiffures (bushy, mohawks, extreme shavings, pompadours or other hairstyles determined by faculty as extreme) are inappropriate with the uniform.
-Extreme hair colors (blue, pink, bright orange, purple, green, gold, silver, maroon, bright yellow or glitter, ombre, or those that call attention to self) are not allowed.
-A student should be known for good nursing skill rather than hairstyle!
+Plastic spacers may be worn if they are clear and flush with the skin.
+Jewelry policy applies Even if they are covered when wearing a mask. - 4.
+No pins or other decorations may be worn on the uniform, except those approved by the faculty.